-This level of specificity in analysis and organization is a groundbreaking development in the world of cannabis because it allows for a clarity which has never been enjoyed before.
+This level of specificity in analysis and organization is a groundbreaking development in the world of cannabis because it allows for clarity which has never been enjoyed before.
 All of these results are from trustworthy labs that are under internal scrutiny.
 While many other test results may be doctored to reflect uncommonly high THC levels, the data available from Confident Cannabis only exists to spread accurate information to the public.

 Users of Confident Cannabis’s chemical library can navigate through searching particular strains and through clicking on specific strains, and they can also separate results through location, classification, and method of cultivation.
 This allows results to be narrowed down to particular states, including Michigan and Arizona, or growing methods, including light deprivation, outdoor, or greenhouse.

-Users can also select to see strains color coded as sativa, indica, or hybrid, but this library displays the true irrelevance those categories have in relation to chemical analysis.
-Strains with similar chemical makeups are grouped together, yet when indica and sativa are color coded, they are mostly intermixed.
+Users can also select to see strains color-coded as sativa, indica, or hybrid, but this library displays the true irrelevance those categories have in relation to chemical analysis.
+Strains with similar chemical makeups are grouped together, yet when indica and sativa are color-coded, they are mostly intermixed.

 With this level of control, consumers are easily able to find access to information that would have been unfathomable even half a decade ago.
-This service has provided a transparency to the chemical reality behind cannabis which has been greatly needed.
+This service has provided transparency to the chemical reality behind cannabis which has been greatly needed.